Nizarassad/Face-mask-detection/README.md

   <img src="https://drive.google.com/uc?id=1fD0fEHzppnu_MLXEjyh07JmNHjKSH0JA" alt="Black Friday Analysis">
 </p>

-This project aims to develop a real-time face mask detection and classification system using computer vision techniques.
+The goal of this project is to develop a Face Covering Detection (FCD) computer vision system.
 The system is capable of detecting whether a person is wearing a face mask correctly, incorrectly, or not wearing a mask at all.
 The three classes for classification are:

 1. **Mask**: The face mask is worn correctly, covering both the nose and mouth.
 2. **No Mask**: The face mask is not worn, and the face is fully visible.